cookpad/omniauth-rails_csrf_protection/README.md

 This gem does a few things to your application:

 * Disable access to the OAuth request phrase using HTTP GET method.
-* Insert a Rails CSRF token verifier at before request phrase.
+* Insert a Rails CSRF token verifier at the before request phrase.

 These actions mitigate you from the attack vector described in CVE-2015-9284.